qihongl/learn-hippo/docs/learned_encoding/progress.md

 - 2026-08-30: declared and implemented secondary checkpoint analyses of gate input signals, probability by semantic progress, retrieval temperature, and a competition-free latest-trace oracle.
+- 2026-08-30: executed the secondary mechanism configuration from `7639ddc` and recorded the mask dependence and retrieval-competition boundary conditions.